Juvenile Indigent Defense Delivery System

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Georgia has two ways that youths can be prosecuted as adults:
+Georgia has three ways that youth can be prosecuted as adults:

 - Discretionary Transfer: The juvenile court may hold a hearing to transfer a youth’s case to adult criminal court in which the court determines that there is probable cause to believe the child committed the offense and the “petition alleges that such child: (A) Was at least 15 years of age at the time of the commission of the offense and committed an act which would be a felony if committed by an adult; or (B) Was 13 or 14 years of age and either committed an act for which the punishment is loss of life or confinement for life in a penal institution or committed aggravated battery resulting in serious bodily injury to an in serious bodily injury to an alleged victim who is not a public safety officer as such term is defined in Code Section 16-5-19.”
-Code Ann. § 15-11-561(a)(3).
+Ga.
+Code Ann. § 15-11-561(a)(3) (2020).
 The juvenile court shall consider mitigating factors including but not limited to age, culpability, patterns of behavior, and home environment in determining the transfer.
 Ga.
-Code Ann. § 15-11-562.
+Code Ann. § 15-11-562(a) (2020).